Brushy, Oklahoma

 Brushy is a census-designated place (CDP) in Sequoyah County, Oklahoma, United States, along U.S. Route 59 in the foothills of the Brushy Mountains.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 900 at the 2010 census, an increase of 14.4 percent over the figure of 787 recorded in 2000.
+As of the 2020 census, Brushy had a population of 811.

 Geography

 According to the United States Census Bureau, Brushy has a total area of 26.1 sqmi, of which 26.1 sqmi is land and 0.1 sqmi (0.23%) is water.